 When I am training presenters and speakers, I also talk about the power pause.
-This is a deliberate pause to survey your audience, before you start to speak.
+This is a deliberate pause to survey your audience before you start to speak.
 It’s a way to get and hold attention.

 One way that helps you avoid verbal tells, and increases the confidence signaling, is to structure your conversational responses.
-Whether you need to make a point, or answer a question, put your message into a neat package.
+Whether you need to make a point or answer a question, put your message into a neat package.
 Examples include:

 - Point, Example, Repeat Your Point for Emphasis

-- Context, Concerns, Options, Recommendation
+- Context, Concerns, Options, Recommendations

 - Question, Meaning, Answer, Justification